anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #vstat title='Representation of pledge voucher status telemetry' artwork-align="left"}

+If the pledge did not did not provide voucher status telemetry information after processing the voucher, the registrar agent MAY query the pledge status explicitly as described in {{exchanges_uc2_5}} and MAY re-sent the voucher depending on the Pledge status following the procedure described in {{exchanges_uc2_3a}}.

-### Pledge: Wrapped-CA-Certificate(s) Processing
+### Pledge: Wrapped-CA-Certificate(s) Processing {#exchanges_uc2_3c}

 The registrar-agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint: "/.well-known/brski/scac".

-As the CA certificate provisioning is crucial from a security perspective, this provisioning SHALL only be done, if the voucher-response has been successfully processed by pledge.
+As the CA certificate provisioning is crucial from a security perspective, this provisioning SHOULD only be done, if the voucher-response has been successfully processed by pledge as reflected in the voucher status telemetry.

 The CA certificates message has the Content-Type `application/jose+json` and is signed using the credential of the registrar as shown in {{PCAC}}.